rust-diplomat/diplomat/book/src/basics.md

 ## WASM

-For WASM bindings, you can use the following options, with similarly named directories:
+For WASM JS/TypeScript bindings, you can use the following options, with similarly named directories:

 ```shell
 $ diplomat-tool js js/ --docs js/docs/
 ```

-This will generate JS that has a `MyFFIType` class, with a static `create()` method, a `do_a_thing()` method, and getters for the fields.
+This will generate JS that has a `MyFFIStruct` class, with a static `create()` method, a `do_a_thing()` method, and getters for the fields.
 This JS will require there to be a `wasm.mjs` file that loads in the built wasm file (See [issue #80](https://github.com/rust-diplomat/diplomat/issues/80) for improving this), which you can base off of [this file](https://github.com/rust-diplomat/diplomat/blob/38cffa9bc2ef21d0aba89ed7d76236de4153248a/example/js/wasm.mjs).

 ## C

 While low-level C headers are generated in the process of running `diplomat-tool cpp`, you can also generate just the C headers with

 ```shell